 Technology has made life easier for millions of people, including those who are looking for a new career.
-Rather than delivering resumés in person, the internet enables job seekers to apply to postings with just a few clicks of a mouse.
+Rather than delivering resumés in person, applying to jobs online only takes a few clicks of a mouse.

 Despite how simple it has become to submit an application, it’s important to stay smart and safe.